Sequential Monte Carlo EM for multivariate probit models: Methodology

+Alternatively the regression coefficients, and the number of covariates, may be shared among the responses.
+The model chosen in \cite{art:ChibG98} for the Six Cities dataset is of this type, the same number of covariates are observed for each component of the response variables, but they take different values.
+The model can be represented into a more compact form with a $p \times k$ design matrix $\bs{X}_{\rm c}$, where each row corresponds to one component of the response variable and a $k$-dimensional vector of regression coefficients $\bs{\beta}_{\rm c}$ (see Table~\ref{tab:pbitforms}).
+The conditional maximisation in Section~\ref{Mstep} can be applied to maximise over the constrained space of $(\bs{\Sigma},\bs{\beta}_{\rm c})$.
+The extreme case of fixing both the covariates and the regression coefficients would lead to a univariate probit model.

+Fixing the vector of regression coefficients across response components accounts to imposing constraints at the modelling stage, with the effect of reducing the number of free parameters and hence the dimension of the invariant space.
+This aspect seems to have been overlooked in the literature where the Six Cities dataset is taken as an example, including \cite{art:ChibG98}.
+It is simply treated as a special case of the most general form, and a correlation structure is imposed on the covariance matrix, but in fact this is unnecessary for identifiability.

-However, the invariance of the likelihood needs to be reconsidered in light of the new constraints, which are broken when scaling the coordinate directions, and hence the $\bs{\beta}_i$, by different positive factors.
-The likelihood is now left unchanged, independently of $\bs{X}^{j}$, only when rescaling all the directions by the same amount, corresponding to a one dimensional invariant space.
-A reduced space can be defined by fixing the first diagonal element of the covariance matrix to 1, call $(\bs{\Omega}',\bs{\lambda}_{1}')$ the corresponding parameters.
-An invariant $\tilde{Q}$ is obtained by replacing $\bs{X}^{j}$,$\bs{\Sigma}$ and $\bs{\beta}$ in \eqref{eq:qoriginal} by $\bs{X}_{\mathrm{c}}^{j}$, $\bs{\Omega}'$ and $\bs{\lambda}_{1}'$ respectively and by setting all the elements of $D$ in \eqref{eq:tildeqem} to be the square root of the first element of $\bs{\Sigma}$.
-Constrained and unconstrained maximization follow from subsection~\ref{reinvariant} but with the slight changes that only the first element of the matrix $A$ in \eqref{eq:OmegaA} is non-zero and just the trace of \eqref{eq:Dmax} needs to be 0.
+Consider the standard formulation where the design matrix $\bs{X}$ is block diagonal, with each element of the same length $k$, and the vector of regression coefficients is a vector of length $p \times k$ with $p$ repeated sub-vectors $\bs{\beta}_{\rm c}$.
+It has been noted in Section~\ref{sec:identifymore} that the transformation which guarantees invariance is such that each subvector $\bs{\beta}_i$ is multiplied by a different positive factor $d_i$, violating the desired constraint that they be all equal.
+In order to avoid that the sub vectors of regression coefficients differ they all need to be multiplied by the same factor.
+In other words the likelihood is now left unchanged, independently of $\bs{X}^{j}$, only when rescaling all the coordinate directions by the same amount, corresponding to a one dimensional invariant space.
+A reduced space can be defined by fixing the first diagonal element of the covariance matrix to 1, call $(\bs{\Omega}_{\rm c},\bs{\lambda}_{\rm c})$ the corresponding parameters.
+An invariant $\tilde{Q}$ is obtained by replacing $\bs{X}^{j}$,$\bs{\Sigma}$ and $\bs{\beta}$ in \eqref{eq:qoriginal} by $\bs{X}_{\mathrm{\rm c}}^{j}$, $\bs{\Omega}_{\rm c}$ and $\bs{\lambda}_{\rm c}$ respectively and by setting all the elements of $\bs{D}$ in \eqref{eq:tildeqem} to be the square root of the first element of $\bs{\Sigma}$.
+Constrained and unconstrained maximisation follow from the considerations in Section~\ref{sec:identifymore} but with the slight changes that only the first element of the matrix $\bs{A}$ in \eqref{eq:OmegaA} is non-zero and just the trace of \eqref{eq:Dmax} needs to be 0.